Spectral multiplexing of telecom emitters with stable transition frequency

 Quantum networks can solve tasks and allow their users to interact in ways that are not possible using present-day technology \cite{wehner_quantum_2018}.
 Pioneering experiments have used atoms trapped in vacuum \cite{monroe_scaling_2013, reiserer_cavity-based_2015}, quantum dots \cite{lodahl_interfacing_2015}, and color centers in diamond \cite{ruf_quantum_2021}.
 To access the full potential of quantum networks, these prototypes need to be scaled to longer distances and larger qubit numbers.
 To this end, one needs to overcome the inefficiency and imperfections of photon transmission over large distances, which can be achieved by the techniques introduced in the seminal quantum repeater proposal \cite{briegel_quantum_1998}.

-Implementing this and related protocols for distributed quantum computing \cite{nickerson_freely_2014, kinos_roadmap_2021} requires, first, an efficient interface between the emitters and photons propagating in a single optical mode, which is feasible with suited optical resonators \cite{reiserer_cavity-based_2015, lodahl_interfacing_2015, merkel_coherent_2020, faraon_resonant_2011, sipahigil_integrated_2016, riedel_deterministic_2017, zhong_optically_2018, kindem_control_2020, xia_high-speed_2021, dibos_atomic_2018, chen_parallel_2020, levonian_optical_2021}.
-Second, the photons need to be emitted in \cite{dibos_atomic_2018} or converted to \cite{zaske_visible--telecom_2012} the telecommunication frequency regime, where loss in optical fibers is minimal.
-Third, one needs to operate and control multiple qubits per quantum network node, e.g. by using nuclear spin registers \cite{bradley_ten-qubit_2019} or spectral multiplexing \cite{chen_parallel_2020, levonian_optical_2021}.
-Finally, these qubits have to maintain their optical coherence during the time required to generate a photon, and their ground-state coherence until entanglement with a remote node is reliably established.
+Implementing this and related protocols for distributed quantum computing \cite{nickerson_freely_2014, kinos_roadmap_2021} requires, first, an efficient emitter-photon interface, which can be achieved with optical resonators with small volume and large quality factor \cite{reiserer_cavity-based_2015, lodahl_interfacing_2015, janitz_cavity_2020}.
+Second, to bridge large distances using optical fibers, the photons should be emitted in \cite{dibos_atomic_2018} or converted to \cite{zaske_visible--telecom_2012} the minimal-loss wavelength regime around $\SI{1550}{\nano\meter}$.
+Third, one needs to operate and control multiple qubits per quantum network node, e.g. by using nuclear spin registers \cite{bradley_ten-qubit_2019} or by spectral multiplexing \cite{chen_parallel_2020}.
+Finally, these qubits have to emit at a reproducible frequency, maintain their optical coherence during the photon emission, and their ground-state coherence until entanglement with a remote node is reliably established.